Dedekind Zeta motives for totally real fields: Triangulation of Product-hyperbolic manifolds.

 \begin{rem} In dimension $n=3$, there is an exceptional isomorphism between $\SO^+(3,1)(\R)$ and $\PSL_2(\C)$.
-For any field $L\subset \C$, we define the set of $L$-points $\Hyp^3_L$ of $\Hyp^3$ to be the orbit of a fixed rational point $x_0$ under $\PSL_2(L)$.
-In what follows, the fields $k_i$ corresponding to hyperbolic components of $\X$ of dimension $3$ will therefore be viewed as subfields of $\C$ rather than $\R$.
+For any field $L\subset \C$, we define the set of $L$-points $\Hyp^3_L$ of $\Hyp^3$ to be the orbit of a fixed rational point of $\Hyp^3$ under $\PSL_2(L)$.
+From now on, we assume for simplicity that $\X$ has no such hyperbolic components in dimension $3$ and all fields $k_i$ are real.
+The translation to the case $\Hyp^3_L$ is straightforward. \end{rem}